IACR/latex-submit/README.md

 glue between the servers is provided by the python Celery framework, using Redis as the message queue.

+When the author uploads their zipfile, they also include a unique paper ID and the email address of the submitting author.
+For a paper ID of `xyz`, For a paper ID of `xyz`, the server will store data for this upload in the directory `webapp/data/xyz`.
+The server first stores the zip file there, and then unzips the zip file into `webapp/data/xyz/input`.
+After it runs LaTeX on the files, the output goes into webapp/data/xyz/output`.
+The server also stores a file `webapp/data/xyz/meta.json` with minimal metadata about the upload.

-The author submits a zip file containing all sources necessary for compiling thier paper.
-When an author uploads their zip file, it is stored with minimal metadata required to track the paper through the system (an email address of the submitting author and an ID from the review system).
-When the zip file is submitted, the web server registers a Celery task through Redis for the compilation server using the ID of the submission.
+One the web server has received the zip file and unzipped it, the web server registers a Celery task through Redis for the compilation server to run.
+The user's browser waits until the task is finished, and displays the results to the user.

 Once the celery task is registered, the compilation server picks it up from a queue of tasks.
-The compilation server creates a docker instance with a limited version of texlive that contains the iacrcc.cls file but no other LaTeX classes.
+The compilation server creates a docker container with a limited version of texlive along with the iacrcc.cls file.
 It runs latexmk to run lualatex plus either bibtex or biber, producing either an error log or a successful output.
 If the compilation is successful, then the output from compliation is reported back (including the meta file produced from the iacrcc.cls during the compliation.
 If the compilation fails, then a detailed error log is reported back to Redis, which is picked up by the web server.

 ## The compiler process